zipkinlab/Doser_etal_2021_InReview/code/sim-dyn-icm/README.md

 11. `summary-sim-2.R`: summary file that summarizes results of second simulation study and produces figures.
 12. `summary-sim-3.R`: summary file that summarizes results of third simulation study and produces figures.

+Complete results of simulation study are not currently included on GitHub due to file size limits.
+If these results are desired, please contact the first author (doserjef@msu.edu).